ISO_logo ISO_logo

 Medical Device Optics

-A Ball Lens consists of a highly transparent spherical ball, usually made of solid glass (fused silica) or another optical material with index of refraction less than 2.
-Most ball lenses are made with small diameters – a few millimeters or even less than a millimeter.
-The optical physics can be understood by realizing these lenses are, equivalently, two plano-convex lenses separated by a parallel plane.
+A ball lens consists of a highly transparent spherical ball, usually made of solid glass (fused silica) or another optical material with a refractive index of less than 2.
+Most ball lenses have small diameters — typically a few millimeters or even less than a millimeter.
+The optical physics can be understood by realizing that these lenses are, equivalently, two plano-convex lenses separated by a parallel plane.

-Other applications include objective lenses for endoscopy or optical sensors, and in the miniature optics used for barcode scanning.
+Other applications include objective lenses for endoscopy, optical sensors, and miniature optics used in barcode scanning.

-The diameter, effective focal length, back focal length, and index of refraction of the ball are all parameters you will need to keep in mind as you design a setup that involves a ball lens.
-The effective focal length is equal to the index of refraction (denoted here by n) times the diameter of the ball lens (D), divided by 4(n-1).
+When designing a setup involving a ball lens, you need to consider parameters such as diameter, effective focal length (EFL), back focal length (BFL), and the refractive index of the ball.
+The effective focal length is equal to the refractive index (denoted by n) multiplied by the diameter of the ball lens (D), divided by 4(n – 1).
 We can write this as EFL = [n D]/[4(n-1)].
-The back focal length equals the effective focal length – D/2.
+The back focal length equals the effective focal length minus D/2.

-The numerical aperture of a spherical lens, abbreviated NA, can be calculated from the effective focal length and thediameter of the input source.
-For collimated incident light, when the refractive index outside the ball lens equals one, you may use the equation
+The numerical aperture (NA) of a spherical lens can be calculated from the effective focal length and the diameter of the input source.
+For collimated incident light, when the refractive index outside the ball lens equals one, you may use the equation:

 NA = 1/sqr[1+4(EFL/d)2]